Request for Assistance (Children & Young People service only)

 Playing with Music

-The music therapy service, in partnership with Scottish Borders Council, is also currently piloting a series of ‘Playing with Music’ groups, an 8-week programme for children aged 0-5 and their primary caregiver, co-facilitated by a music therapist and speech and language therapist.
+‘Playing with Music’ groups are a time-limited weekly programme for children aged 0-5 and their primary caregiver, co-facilitated by a music therapist and another professional.
 These groups focus on creating opportunities for musical activity and shared play, and promoting wellbeing, interaction and communication.